Shairport/Privacy_Policy/README.md

 ### Contact Us

-If you have any questions or suggestions about our Privacy Policy, do not hesitate to contact us at toanh@usc.edu or jmccoll@usc.edu.
+If you have any questions or suggestions about our Privacy Policy, do not hesitate to contact us at toanh@usc.edu or jmccoll@usc.edu or mdalbrig@usc.edu.

 _________________________________________________________________________________________________________________
 ### Terms of Service Agreement for Shairport